mx1001/hardops_manual/docs/faq.md

 I don't normally break down game models to all quads since tris also play a role in simplification but the process differs from subdivison conversion.
 Working smart and using guidance edges can go a long ways in keeping the work ahead minimal.

 With the new miter options on bevel a user could easily build the block in cage from a boolean mesh.
 And from there make everything quads and be good to go.
+The bevel mod creates the guidance edges to prevent subdivison from shrinking everything.

 ![mir](img/faq/faq37.gif)